-Alternative text provides a text-based context – both content and function - for images/graphics on the web that can be read by users, screen readers and search engines.
+Alternative text provides a text-based description of images and graphics on the web .
+Alternative text is read by screen reader users and search engines.
 Alternative text is essential for web accessibility.

 Alternative text is a required for all images in the KU CMS.

 Function of Alternative Text (WebAIM)

 - It is read by screen readers in place of images allowing the content and function of the image to be accessible to those with visual or certain cognitive disabilities.

 - It is displayed in place of the image in browsers if the image file is not loaded or when the user has chosen not to view images.

 - It provides a semantic meaning and description to images which can be read by search engines or be used to later determine the content of the image from page context alone.